 Hannah Centers- Program Coordinator

 As the Program Coordinator for the City of Edgewood, Hannah Centers oversees the strategic planning for all events related to the city.
 Hannah joined the City of Edgewood as the Program Coordinator in June 2018.

 Hannah is a graduate of Northern Kentucky University with a Bachelor of Arts in Public Relations and a Minor in Organizational Leadership.
 She also obtained a Certification in Event Planning prior to graduating college.
 She is currently a member of the National Parks and Recreation Association (NPRA).

-Hannah currently resides in Erlanger with her family of two.
+Hannah currently resides in Erlanger with her husband and two kids.,

 Brian Zurborg - Police Chief